 In franchising, the brand company, or franchisor, sets standards and ensures consistency of consumer experience, while the individual owner operates the business location and retains its profit.

-There is a conflict of laws issue between trademark law and employment law.
-Specifically, the Lanham Act requires trademark holders to police the use of their intellectual property licensed to third parties so that the brand is consistent and uniform to consumers.
-Without controls over brand standards, the brand loses its quality and value.
-Over the last several years, however, the exercise of brand controls has been used as evidence of employment controls in litigation at the federal, state, and local level.
+There is a conflict of laws between trademark law and employment law.
+Specifically, the Lanham Act requires trademark holders to guard the use of their intellectual property licensed to third parties so that the brand is consistent and uniform to consumers.
+Without consistent brand standards, the brand loses its quality and value.
+Since 2013 however, there has been a 93% increase in litigation against franchise brands exercising their brand standards.